theninj4/FaaStest/README.md

  * Module name and version.
  * Function name within module.

 During your CI deploy process, you'll need to use something like `rollup` to bundle your function and it's dependencies into a singular JS file.
-This repo contains a rollup config used to generate the examples:
+This repo contains a rollup config used to generate the examples and we ship with a ease-of-access wrapper:
 ```
+$ npm i -g github:theninj4/faastest
-$ rollup ./example/code/calculator-v1.0.0-raw.js -c --format=cjs > ./example/code/calculatorA-v1.0.0.js
+$ faastest-bundle -i ./example/code/calculator-v1.0.0-raw.js -o ./example/code/calculatorA-v1.0.0.js
 ```

 Once the JS is bundled into a singular file, store it someplace safe.
 You'll need to provide access to it later.